 Day 9 : Rest day in Khare/Acclimatisation::

-Before us heading on for summiting the Mera Peak, today we shall explore the surrounding of Khare and have some preparations to aid in the process of acclimatization.
+Before we head on to summiting the Mera Peak, today we shall explore the surrounding of Khare and have some preparations to aid in the process of acclimatization.
 On this rest day, we shall do some ice climbing training from our climbing guide besides the exploration of the area.
-For the practice of ice-climbing using the climbing equipment of ice axe, crampons, harness, ascender, climbing boots, and ropes besides others, we shall be climbing to the start of the Mera Glacier.
+For the practice of ice-climbing using the climbing equipment of an ice axe, crampons, harnesses, ascenders, climbing boots, and ropes besides others, we shall be climbing to the start of the Mera Glacier.
 This practice session is very essential and therefore you should give proper attention to the instructions provided by the climbing guide.
 This shall be a determining factor for your successful climb to the Mera Peak and progress further in the trek as your confidence and climbing skill shall further enhance.
 After this practice session that includes fun and precious learning of the skills necessary for the climb, we shall return to our base at Khare.
-We shall have a final check of the climbing equipment and pack our bags before moving ahead towards Mera Peak.
+We shall have a final check of the climbing equipment and pack our bags before moving ahead toward Mera Peak.
 Stay overnight in Khare.